m1nsun9/m1nsun9/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on finding an entry-level job as a Data Analyst
-- 🌱 I’m currently learning how to optimize machine learning models 📈
+- 🌱 I’m currently learning how to optimize machine learning models on Kaggle 📈
 - 👯 I’m looking to collaborate on ML projects 🤖🤖
 - 📫 How to reach me: [Email](m1nsun9.lee@gmail.com)
 - 📁 View my portfolio [here](https://minsung.me)